Alexander14454/Cloud-Computing---Final-/README.md

 2. Back up and restore critical data: You can use (RPO)Recovery Point Objectives and (RTO)Recovery Time Objectives to create backups and recovery files.

-3. Archive data at tge lowest cost: Move data archives to the Amazon S3 Glacier storage classes to lower costs.
+3. Archive data at the lowest cost: Move data archives to the Amazon S3 Glacier storage classes to lower costs.

 4. Run Cloud-native application: Build fast, powerful mobile and web-based cloud-native apps.